Mikolas, Carpenter lead Cardinals to win over Marlins

 Carpenter, who went 3-for-4, hit his 10th home run with one out in the third for a 1-0 St. Louis lead.

+“It was a little bit higher,” Hernandez said through an interpreter.
+“I made a mistake.”

 The Cardinals added their second run in the fifth.
 With two outs, Carpenter beat the shift by laying down a sharp bunt toward third.
 Hernandez ambled after it and a hustling Carpenter turned it into a double.

-Paul DeJong lofted a fly to short center.
-Second baseman Starlin Castro drifted back calling for it and center fielder JT Riddle came running in.
-The ball fell between them and Castro was given an error on the play and the run was unearned.
+“I knew it was possible to get the double,” Carpenter said.
+“It’s a good feeling.
+I can’t deny that.
+If you hit left-handed in this league, they’re going to shift you.”

+Miami manager Don Mattingly believed Hernandez should have prevented a double in that situation.

 Fowler hit a three-run homer in the eighth with two outs.
 The home run, his third in the last four games, scored Carpenter and DeJong.
 Fowler’s homer gave him one against each team in the National League in his career.